poypoyan/bastypsea/README.md

 ```
 Where `ini N` is the line number where initialization of variable occurs, `act N` is the line number where the database action occurs, and `act L` is the actual line of `act N`.

+The outputs of JAR file are designed so that paths are clickable in VS Code terminals.
+This leads us to...

+**Adding JAR file to VS Code Terminal PATH environment variable:**

+Copy the bastypsea.jar to a directory path, then [add that path to VS Code Terminal PATH](AddDirpath.md).

 **Limitations:**
 1) Cannot detect multiline variable declarations and database actions
    (e.g. when data type and variable name are in different lines).